Jacob Bernard-Docker

 Jacob Bernard-Docker Career

-Jacob Bernard-Docker was selected by the Ottawa Senators in the first round, 26th overall, of the 2018 NHL entry draft, making him the highest drafted Okotoks Oilers player in team history.
-On April 1, 2021, he signed a three-year, entry-level contract with Ottawa, marking the end of his collegiate career.
-He made his NHL debut on April 14, 2021, playing 15:33 and blocking two shots during a loss to the Winnipeg Jets.
-He made five appearances for Ottawa, going scoreless.
+Bernard-Docker was selected by the Ottawa Senators in the first round, 26th overall, of the 2018 NHL entry draft, making him the highest drafted Okotoks Oilers player in team history.
+On April 1, 2021, he signed a three-year, entry-level contract with Ottawa and made his NHL debut on April 14 against the Winnipeg Jets.
+During 2021–22, he split time between the Belleville Senators of the AHL and Ottawa, recording his first career NHL point on an assist to Zach Sanford.

 Jacob Bernard-Docker Family